Netanelpo/scopd-integrations-docs/docs/integrations/chatgpt.md

 * You can ask about:

   * SCOPD SIEM usage
-  * Wazuh configuration and rules
+  * SIEM configuration and rules
   * general SIEM/SOC topics
   * step-by-step instructions, troubleshooting, etc.